OctopusDeploy/blog/blog/2017-05/octopus-may-release.md

 <h2 id="upgrading">Upgrading</h2>

 <p>All of the usual <a href="https://octopus.com/docs/administration/upgrading">steps for upgrading Octopus Deploy</a> apply.
 Please note there is a minor breaking change in this release around the `show-configuration` command.
-Please see the [release notes](https://octopus.com/downloads/compare?from=3.12.8&to=3.13.0) for further information.
+Please see the <a href="https://octopus.com/downloads/compare?to=3.13.0">release notes</a> for further information.

 <h2 id="wrap-up">Wrap Up</h2>